afortuny/SustainableFashionAI/Intro.md

 # Intro and Motivation

-We are regularly reminded of the impact of our food, transport and energy systems on the stability of our biodiversity.
-A few years ago, when I moved to the Sports Clothing industry, the main concern was on the working conditions of employes on the factories, but not so on the environmental impacts of the industry.
-In the last years, environmental concerns has been added to the social ones
+We are regularly reminded of the impact of our food, transport and energy systems on our biodiversity and climate.
+A few years ago, when I moved to the Sports Clothing industry, the main concern was on the working conditions of factory workers, but not so on the environmental impacts of the industry.
+In the last years, environmental concerns has been added to the social ones.

-Here I would like to motivate the importance of the fashion industry in climate change impacts and propose a refocus of AI, not only as a tool to sell more and better, but as an accelerator for the circularity of the sector.
+Here I would like to motivate the importance of the fashion industry in climate change mitigation and propose a refocus of AI, not only as a tool to sell more and better, but as an accelerator for the circularity of the sector.

 # Facts about the impact of the industry

-The following figures from [United Nations Environmental Programme and the Ellen Macarthur Foundation](https://www.worldbank.org/en/news/feature/2019/09/23/costo-moda-medio-ambiente), make a good case for the urgency and importance to reduce global emissions, water use and waste:
+The following figures from [United Nations Environmental Programme and the Ellen Macarthur Foundation](https://www.worldbank.org/en/news/feature/2019/09/23/costo-moda-medio-ambiente), make a good case for the urgency and importance to reduce global emissions, water use and waste in the textile industry:

 * The industry is responsible 10 % of annual global carbon emissions, more than all international flights and maritime shipping combined.
 * 87 % Of the total fiber input is incinerated or disposed of in a landfill.